artod83/netmap/README.md

 <!-- badges: end -->

-Netmap is a package that provides visualizations of network objects (made by statnet and igraph) on geographical maps, imported through rgdal.
+Netmap is a package that provides visualizations of network objects (made by statnet and igraph) on geographical maps, imported through sf.

 ## Installation